I was born three thousand years ago,

 I am beginning to notice

-some unsettling footprints
+the unsettling footprints of humankind

 upon my Earth.

-That is why I decided
+That is why I chose

-to step out of my comfort zone
+to step beyond my comfort zone

 and reveal myself